mytchallb/resources.mytchall.dev/Resources.md

 ## Audio

+- [howler.js](https://howlerjs.com/) - howler.js makes working with audio in JavaScript easy and reliable across all platforms.

 - [Reaper](https://www.reaper.fm/) - A complete digital audio workstation offering professional-grade recording, editing, and mixing capabilities.

 ## Cms

 - [Statamic](https://statamic.com) - Statamic is a modern, clean, and adaptable CMS built on Laravel that can run full-stack, headless, on flat files or databases, or as a static site generator.

+## Crm

+- [Twenty](https://twenty.com/) - Twenty is an open-source CRM.

 ## Emulator